tux-eithel/gosiege/README.md

 If some regular expression is defined using `-exp`, for every regular expression:
 * name of HeaderField and Value of regular expression
-* number of transaction where HeaderField was present
+* number of transaction where HeaderField is present
 * percentage of connections with HeaderField present on total transactions
 * percentage of connections which matches the regular expression over transactions where HeaderField was present